Nitrokey/nitrokey-documentation/source/components/nitrokeys/pro/getting-started.rst

         .. tab:: MacOS
-            Once you plug in the Nitrokey, your computer will start the Keyboard Setup Assistant. **Don’t run through this assistant but exit it right away.**
+            Once you plug in the Nitrokey, your computer will start the Keyboard Setup Assistant. **Don't run through this assistant but exit it right away.**
         .. tab:: Windows
             Connect your Nitrokey to your computer and confirm all dialogs so